aranne/ParallelMergeSort/README.md

 #### How to run

+* minSize: minimum size to fork a task into subtask.

+* threads: level of parallelism

-To run merge sort on syslog1Mb.log file with misSize = 10, threads = 4
+To run parallel merge sort on syslog1Mb.log file with minSize = 10, threads = 4

 `java -jar ParallelMergeSort.jar syslog1Mb.log 10 4`